nmaggioni/r710-fan-controller/README.md

 sudo ./install.sh [<installation path>]
 ```

 The default installation path is `/opt/fan_control` and the service will be installed as `fan-control.service`.
+If a configuration file already exists, it will be renamed with a `.old` extension.

 ## Configuration